CONCUSSIONS AND HEAD INJURIES

-US Club Soccer has clarified the following implementation guidelines for U.S. Soccer’s Recognize to Recover Player Safety Campaign, specifically as it relates to concussion initiatives and heading for youth players:
+U.S. Soccer announced the U.S. Soccer Concussion Initiative, which provides guidelines that were implemented beginning in January 2016.
+US Club Soccer clarified the following implementation guidelines as it relates to concussion initiatives and heading for youth players:

 - The Federation is recommending, and US Club Soccer is requiring immediately, new rules as it relates to heading, as follows:

-- Players in U-11 programs and younger shall not engage in heading, either in practices or in games.
+- Players in 11-U programs and younger shall not engage in heading, either in practices or in games.

-- Limited heading in practice for players in U-12 and U-13 programs.
+- Limited heading in practice for players in 12-U and 13-U programs.
 More specifically, these players shall be limited to a maximum of 30 minutes of heading training per week, with no more than 15-20 headers per player, per week.
+There are no heading restrictions in games.

 - Clubs should be aware of circumstances in which individual consideration is needed.
-For example:
+For examples:

-- A 10 year old playing at U-12 or older should not head the ball at all.
+- A 10 year old playing at 12-U or older should not head the ball at all.

-- An 11 or 12 year old playing at U-14 or older should abide by the heading restrictions in practice.
+- An 11 or 12 year old playing at 14-U or older should abide by the heading restrictions in practice.

 - Referees should enforce these restrictions by age group according to the specified rules.
 Referees will not be assessing the age of individual players on the field; they will enforce the rules for the age group.